BloomTech-Labs/community-calendar-ios/README.md

 [Product Canvas](https://www.notion.so/06de41bdd6124a459140e0b943b648a1?v=a0986751fe6e4fcdaa6782c5f827871d)

 [UX Design files](https://www.figma.com/file/rMUTr0Y5UBkm7AhAVCMrfW/Community-Calendar%2C-Nora-Barazanchi%2C-Jan-Patrick-Eliares?node-id=380%3A303)

-There is a disconnect between event organizers and community members.
-From the perspective of organizers, it can be difficult to get the word out about an event to each of the members of a community, and from the perspective of community members, it can be challenging to find out about all the events going on in your neighborhood.
-Community Calendar was created to bridge that gap.
-Now anyone with a mobile phone can be alerted of events going on in their area.

 The app is divided into three different tabs: home, where you can find events tailored for you and search for specific events by name, distance, interest, category, and more; events, where you will see your RSVP'd events along with a full list of events in your area; and profile, where you are able to log in or sign up, view your favorited events, set a profile picture, and edit your information like name, email, etc.